AserialDev/NintendoAnimeChannel/README.md

-Astendo Network present:
+Nintendo Anime Channel revival we use: mobiclip, 3dst tool, and my .py file to host an server for the videos.

-Nintendo Anime Channel revival full guide!
+The guide is in "read this.txt"

-using : Python and Lua
+Guide by AserialDev